carlynorama/open-simplex-for-web/README.md

 # open-simplex-noise-for-browser

-If you are making a node.js project using TypeScript the library is https://github.com/joshforisha/open-simplex-noise-js
+If you are making a node.js project using TypeScript the original library is https://github.com/joshforisha/open-simplex-noise-js

 This repo exists because I was trying to combine this library with p5js while maintaining the TypeScript.

+It turns out the `.tsconfig` file needs are very different, and EVEN THEN every time one compiles you have to go, by hand, and update the imports to point to the `.js` file.

 ## Resources